NancyL/MAPS-WG/README.md

   * Communicate with and perform outreach to stakeholders (library services platform and discovery service vendors, data remediation services, other creators of profiles in the cultural heritage sector)
   * After the development of BIBFRAME base profiles, the group may explore other data models for PCC use, in consultation with PoCo via SCS chairs.

+# Metadata Application Profiles created by the PCC MAPs Working Group
 This site provides access to the following:
-  * Sinopia templates for cataloging according to PCC standards
+  * Sinopia templates for cataloging according to PCC standards:
+    * books
+    * serials
   * human-readable spreadsheet versions of those templates
   * other MAPs as are ready for use (currently working on BSR for Official RDA)